What is Engine Capacity (cc):

 How Engine Capacity affects its performance:

 The engine capacity plays an important role in determining various engine outputs such as engine power, torque and mileage.
-The ‘Engine Capacity’ is the volume, or in other words; the space available inside the cylinder to accommodate air-fuel mixture for burning.
+The ‘Engine Capacity’ is the volume, in other words; the space available inside the cylinder to accommodate air-fuel mixture for burning.
 Consider, that it is just like a drum filled with water.
 Bigger the drum, more the water it can accumulate and guzzle.
-Similarly, greater is the volume of the engine; sucks more air into the cylinder.
+Similarly, greater is the volume of the engine sucks more air into the cylinder.
 As the volume of the air grows, the corresponding quantity of fuel supplied to the engine is also proportionately increased.
-As, the amount of the fuel for burning increases;it results in higher power output.
-Hence, in simple words, the power output of an engine is directly proportional to the engine capacity; in a conventional engine design.
+As the amount of the fuel for burning increases, it results in higher power output.
+Hence, in simple words, the power output of an engine is directly proportional to the engine capacity in a conventional engine design.

 Supplying more fuel to the engine, increases its power; and also its fuel consumption.
-As the volume of the cylinders increases, the power output also increases; but eventually, reduces the mileage.
-Hence, in that context, the mileage of the car is inversely proportional to the engine capacity; in a conventional design.
+As the volume of the cylinders increases, the power output also increases.
+But eventually, this reduces the mileage.
+Hence, in that context, the mileage of the car is inversely proportional to the engine capacity in a conventional design.
 The manufacturers keep upgrading the petrol engines and strike a balance between power and mileage to achieve both performance and efficiency.

 How Engine Capacity affects mileage:

-Hence, the engine capacity is a crucial factor for any automobile, which you should decide thoughtfully; by analyzing the intended purpose or the end usage of the vehicle.
-So that, you won’t be disappointed with the performance of the vehicle; which you have selected.
+Hence, the engine capacity is a crucial factor for any automobile.
+You should decide it thoughtfully by analyzing the intended purpose or the end usage of the vehicle.
+So that you won’t be disappointed with the performance of the vehicle which you have selected.